Was born in 1975 in Siberia.

 Photographer since childhood.

-Photo works was published in National Geographic, Vedomosti (newspaper published along with Financial Times and Wall Street Journal) etc.
+Photo works were published in National Geographic, Vedomosti (newspaper published along with Financial Times and Wall Street Journal) etc.

 Made Pierre Cardin’s photo session for newspaper Vedomosti.

 Member of the Union of Cinematographers of the Russian Federation,

 member of the Russian guild of documentary films and television.

 «More than love.
 Sergey and Anastasia Kuryokhiny» "Culture" TV-channel (Russia, 2014; dir.
 Alina Rudnitskaya) - shootings of the episodes

 «Life of a Calligrapher» (Russia, 2014; dir.
 Olga Proskurnina)

 «Ships and captains» (Russia, 2014; dir.
 Alik Yakushenkov)